antomagu/ActiveVolcanoes/README.md

 - <b>Russia is the country with the most volcanoes in Europe followed by Iceland</b>

 - <b>Indonesia and Japan are those that concentrate the largest amount in Asia</b>

+- <b>Taiwan has the largest number of population within 5 km 5,084,149.0000<b>

 - <b>In Latin America Chile is the country with the most volcanoes followed by Mexico</b>